YingLiu4203/old-dev-blog/_posts/2016-11-27-javascript-function-and-class.md

 It helps to explain that a callable entity (a function or a class) has `call`, `bind` and `apply` methods.

+Because all classes and functions have a `name` property, this can be used to find an object's class name via `obj.constructor.name`.

 ### 6.3 Instance Inheritance
 All instance inherits properties from the prototype of its class and the prototypes of ancestor classes till the root `Object.prototype`.